LukasNord/git-hub-30-day-challenge/README.md

 1.)
 Chagned it up and went down a rabbit hole of YouTube videos from the Low Level JavaScript Channel.
 Fascinating stuff! https://www.youtube.com/channel/UC56l7uZA209tlPTVOJiJ8Tw

+### November 14th:
+1.)
+Delayed commit: Set up a small side project to test OAuth out.
+Started writing a few routes on the main project.